Erroll Tremlett: WWII and later life

 He was appointed a Companion of the Order of the Bath in the 1944 New Year Honours.
 With the air threat evolving later in the war away from aircraft and toward the V-1 flying bomb, Tremlett met with General Frederick Pile and Major-General Robert Whittaker to discuss the threat.
 With allied forces forcing the Germans back on the continent, many anti-aircraft personnel were redeployed to support the advance, leaving air defences against the flying bombs depleted.
 The decision was made to create the 9th Anti-Aircraft Group, with Tremlett being given its command in November 1944, which consisted of seven brigades.
-Following the end of the war the 9th Anti-Aircraft Group was disbanded, with Tremlett being transferred to the 2nd Anti-Aircraft Group tasked with demobilisation and the transition of the Group to a peactime footing.
+Following the end of the war the 9th Anti-Aircraft Group was disbanded, with Tremlett being transferred to the 2nd Anti-Aircraft Group tasked with demobilisation and the transition of the Group to a peacetime footing.
 He retired from active service in July 1946, having exceeded the age limit for recall for regular forces.
 Tremlett was appointed honorary colonel of the 656th Light Anti-Aircraft Regiment in June 1947, while the following year he was decorated with the Territorial Decoration for nine years service in the TA.
 He exceeded the age for recall in the TA in December 1949 and ceased to belong to the Reserve of Officers; at this point he held the rank of honorary major-general.

 In retirement he moved to Devon, where he continued to play cricket at club level, playing for the Devon Dumplings until he was 80.
 He was present at the Coronation of Elizabeth II in 1953 as a Gold Staff Officer and was president of the Devon Royal Artillery Association from 1957 to 1967.
 He died in Devon at Kenn in December 1982, two days after his 89th birthday.
 He was survived by his wife, Dorothy, with whom he had one daughter.